Föhr: Geography

 Föhr is situated southeast of Sylt; it is the second-largest German North Sea island.
 Among those German islands which are accessible only by ship or airplane Föhr is the most populous and has the largest surface.

-Föhr is called "The Green Island" due to being sheltered from the storms of the North Sea by its neighbouring islands Sylt and Amrum, so that Föhr's vegetation is thriving compared to other islands.
+Föhr is called "The Green Island" due to being sheltered from the storms of the North Sea by its neighbouring islands Sylt and Amrum, so that Föhr's vegetation is thriving compared to that of the other islands.
 It is 6.8 kilometres wide and 12 km long; the surface measures 82.82 km2.
 While the northern parts are marshland, the south consists of higher geestland.
 The highest elevation measures 13 m above mean sea level and is located on the geestland ridge between the villages of Nieblum and Midlum.
 The geest makes up about two fifths of Föhr's total area and most villages are located there.
 In the marshlands, a number of solitary farmsteads can be found, which were moved out of the villages during the 1960s.

 Until the Grote Mandrenke flooding in 1362, Föhr had been part of the mainland, connected by deep tidal creeks.

 Föhr, like its neighbour islands, is a popular tourist resort.
 From the ferry terminal a sandy beach of about 15 km length extends all along Föhr's southern shore and halfway up the western coast.
 North and northwest of Föhr the Reserved Area I of the Schleswig-Holstein Wadden Sea National Park is located.

 Föhr's population counts 8,592 (as of 1 December 2010).
 The only town on the island is Wyk on its south-eastern coast which is a popular seaside resort.
 In addition there are sixteen small villages on Föhr which are distributed among eleven municipalities.
 They adhere to the Amt Föhr-Amrum: